 The Letter of Intent is usually in the form of an offer by the prospective lessee to accept a lease on the terms stated.

-Regardless of your circumstances, our airport leasing experts will help minimise the costly risks of starting and operating your business.
+Regardless of your circumstances, our airport leasing experts will help minimize the costly risks of starting and operating your business.
 Contact us today!